huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ### Upload to a specific revision

-The examples above show how to upload to the `main` branch.
+By default, files are uploaded to the `main` branch.
 If you want to upload files to another branch or reference, use the `--revision` option:

 ```bash
 # Upload files to a PR